ayuxer/sfgl/README.md

 # felidae

-Lightweight, minimal, crossplatform, and straightforward OpenGL- and Vulkan- based rendering and windowing libraries.
+Lightweight, minimal, crossplatform, and straightforward OpenGL- (?...and futurely Vulkan-) based rendering and windowing libraries.

 ## Scope of this project